rexebin/classlens/README.md

 Caches will be saved to workspace state and each time you open vscode, Classlens will recover the cache from workspace state.

-Classlens does not proactively go and index your codebase like Webstorm does.
+Classlens does not go and index your codebase like WebStorm does.

-If you find Codelens showup really slow in your vscode, consider checking your extensions and try to disable any extensions that implement Codelens one by one, and see if Codelens' showing up speed is up.
+If you find Codelens show up really slow in your vscode, consider checking your extensions and try to disable any extensions that implement Codelens one by one, and see if Codelens' showing up speed is up.

 # Cache